unkcpz/hblog/content/_index.md

   style="float: left; width: 150px; height: auto; margin-right: 10px;">

 I’m a Postdoctoral Researcher at the Paul Scherrer Institute, where I investigate the fascinating world of computational condensed matter physics.
-My day-to-day work involves writing simulations and tackling quantum-scale challenges using Rust, Julia, and Python.
+My day-to-day work involves simulating novel materials and developing tool for tackling quantum-scale challenges using Rust, Julia, and Python.
 I’m also exploring new frontiers in web development, currently diving into HTMX to enhance my projects.
 Welcome to my blog, a space where I capture and share my ideas, research insights, and ongoing adventures in coding.